Snaacky/thewiki/docs/tutorials/mpv.md

 <p align="center">Banding (left) vs. No banding (right)</p>
 </p>

-mpv ships with debanding capabilities so you don't have to do anything.
-Simply enable debanding during playback by pressing `b` (default keybind).
+Newer versions of mpv now ship with debanding capabilities, so no additional configuration is required.
+You can enable debanding anytime during playback by pressing `b` (default keybind).

 ### Scaling